MwithHeart/writetech-accelerator-portfolio-mariam/docs/web3-documentation/api-intro.md

 title: Overview
 ---

-## 🌐 Web3 API documentation project
+# Web3 documentation project overview

 In this project, I explored Web3 API documentation, focusing on how blockchain-based APIs differ from traditional Web2 APIs.